 - Increase the oven temperature to 425 degrees F.

-- Gently toss the pitted cherries with 2 tbsp honey, 1 tsp cinnamon, ½ tsp cardamom, a pinch of nutmeg, and ½ tsp vanilla extract.
+- Gently toss the pitted cherries with 2 tablespoon honey, 1 teaspoon cinnamon, ½ teaspoon cardamom, a pinch of nutmeg, and ½ teaspoon vanilla extract.
 Spread the cherries on a baking sheet and roast for 30 minutes or until softened.
 Cool completely.

 - Spread the cream cheese frosting on the almond cake and top with roasted cherries.
 Top with sliced almonds.

 Every fruit has a list of ingredients that it best pairs with.
 Cherries pair exceptionally well with almonds so I decided to make an almond cake.
 However, I'm not a big fan of almond extract so this recipe uses only a touch of the extract for just a subtle almond flavor.
 Use a combination of all-purpose flour and super-fine almond flour for the base and add your standard baking ingredients including sugar, milk, butter, and eggs.

 I prefer using blanched super-fine almond flour as opposed to unblanched almond flour because of its lighter texture.
 Unblanched almond flour or almond meal still has the almond skins making a denser flour.
 Denser flour means denser cake.

 Add the wet ingredients and dry ingredients to the batter, alternating between the two.
 Why can't we just add all of the flour at once or the milk?
 If you add all of the dry ingredients at once, you can over-mix the batter trying to incorporate all of the flour.
 Overmixing flour will activate the gluten and yield a tough cake.
 If you add all of the milk at once, it can cause the creamed butter and sugar to separate.
 There's a reason for everything!